 The Platinum Card® from American Express fees

-Since The Platinum Card® from American Express is a charge card, not a credit card, there’s no APR associated with carrying a balance.
+With The Platinum Card® from American Express, there’s no APR associated with carrying a balance.
 If you don’t pay the balance in full each month, there’s up to a $40 late fee ( See Rates & Fees here ).
 Cash advances cost the greater of $10 or 5% of the cash advance, whichever is greater and have a 25.24% Variable APR ( See Rates & Fees here ).

 How does it compare to other travel rewards cards?

-The Capital One® Venture® Rewards Credit Card is another popular travel credit card option with a decent welcome bonus of 50,000 bonus miles if you spend $3,000 with the card within 90 days of opening the account.
+The Capital One Venture Rewards Credit Card is another popular travel credit card option with a decent welcome bonus of 60,000 bonus miles if you spend $3,000 with the card within 3 months of opening the account.
 Ongoing rewards are two miles per dollar on every purchase.

 Another travel rewards card with a lucrative sign-up bonus and good ongoing rewards program is the Chase Sapphire Preferred® Card 60,000-point welcome bonus is worth $750 after spending $4,000 on purchases with the card within 3 months of opening the account.
+Plus earn up to $50 in statement credits towards grocery store purchases.
 You’ll earn 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases, plus get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.